stanfordnlp/CoreNLP/_pages/other-languages.md

 ### Clojure

-* [Clojure wrapper for CoreNLP](https://github.com/damienstanton/stanford-corenlp) by Cory Giles, Hans Engel, and Damien Stanton.
-Incomplete.
-Currently only a tagger and parser.
+* [DataLinguist](https://github.com/simongray/datalinguist) by Simon Gray wraps most of CoreNLP with an idiomatic Clojure API.
+As of 2022, this is the most complete and completely up-to-date Clojure API for CoreNLP.
+* [org.clojurenlp.core](https://github.com/clojurenlp/core) extended the earlier `https://github.com/damienstanton/stanford-corenlp`.
+It incorporates work by Cory Giles, Hans Engel, Damien Stanton, Andrew McCloud, Leon Talbot, and Marek Owsikowski.
+It covers tokenization, POS tagging, NER, and parsing, but is currently (2021) not very actively maintained.
 * [Clojure wrapper for CoreNLP](https://github.com/ngrunwald/stanford-nlp-tools)
 by Nils Gruenwald.
-Incomplete.
-Currently only wraps tagger and TokensRegex.
+Very partial, currently only wrapping the tagger and TokensRegex, and not being developed.

 ### Docker